nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

 One cannot help but feel sympathetic for those who have to face the blight of unsalted, small-sized peanuts.

+## AWS Setup

+Here is an overview of the AWS cluster recipe.
+For detailed instructions on setting it up, refer to the book.

+1. A total of 8 EC2 instances: 6 workers, 1 scheduler, 1 notebook server.
+2. Docker images for the scheduler, worker, and notebook server deployed using Elastic Container Registry.
+It is important to ensure all instances are able to communicate with each other, and that we are able to connect to the notebook server, and the scheduler dashboard.
+3. Elastic File System to store the dataset, so that all instances have access to it.

+{% include info.html text="The t2.micro instances are available in the free tier." %}

 ## Lessons Learned

 ### Dask Bag for semi-structured data

-Semi-structured data like the reviews above or application logs does not conform neatly to a tabular format, so it cannot be loaded directly into a DataFrame or an Array.
+Semi-structured data like the food reviews or application logs does not conform neatly to a tabular format, so it cannot be loaded directly into a DataFrame or an Array.
 A [Dask Bag](https://docs.Dask.org/en/latest/bag.html) is a collection of Python objects, so it provides more flexibility when dealing with nested structures or irregular items, which can be modelled using lists or dictionaries.
 The Bag API exposes `map`, `filter` and other operations which can be used to normalize the data; once this is done, we can convert the Bag to a DataFrame for more intensive numerical transformations or analysis.
 This is in analogy with how we might use Python dictionaries and lists to transform a raw dataset, before creating a Pandas DataFrame out of it.
 The key difference is that operations on the Dask bag can be executed in parallel, and on data that does not fit into memory.
 For example, my initial pipeline for the Reviews dataset was as follows:

 ```python
 reviews = (bag.from_sequence(locations)